terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/quickstart/README.md

 - A PowerVS workspace with the following network topology:
     - Creates two private networks: a management network and a backup network.
-    - Creates one or two IBM Cloud connections.
+    - Creates one or two IBM Cloud connections in Non PER environment.
+    - Attaches the private networks to the IBM Cloud connections in Non PER environment.
-    - Attaches the IBM Cloud connections to a transit gateway.
+    - Attaches the IBM Cloud connections to a transit gateway in Non PER environment.
-    - Attaches the private networks to the IBM Cloud connections.
+    - Attaches the PowerVS workspace to Transit gateway in PER enabled DC
     - Creates an SSH key for power workspace.

 - A PowerVS Instance with following options: